-Research is an active component of the Paediatric Department at the NNUH.
-Many childhood cancer treatments are based on National trials and our consultant who delivers the childhood cancer service in Norwich is a Local Collaborator to the National Leukaemia Trial.
+Research is an active component of the Paediatric Department.
+Many childhood cancer treatments are based on National trials and our Consultant who delivers the childhood cancer service in Norwich is a Local Collaborator to the National Leukaemia Trial.

 An off treatment service is also provided and children who have received treatment for childhood cancer are continued to be monitored when treatment has completed.

 The Jenny Lind Children’s Hospital also treats children with less common blood conditions including Sickle Cell Disease, in conjunction with Addenbrookes Hospital in Cambridge and the North Middlesex Hospital in London.

 |To contact the Clinical Nurse Specialists, please call 01603 287852|